-Source: Alberta Environment (AENV, 2010).
+Source: Alberta Environment & Parks (AEP), 2019

-b) These screening levels are applicable only if groundwater is present within 3 metres of ground surface.

-c) There is no screening level for F3 and F4 as these fractions are considered insufficiently soluble to migrate to groundwater from soil.
+- AEP fractions F1 and F2 vary slightly from the Atlantic RBCA Tier I reported fractions; however, groundwater data obtained from laboratories in Atlantic Canada can be combined to be reported as the CWS fractions and be compared directly to the values in this table (Atlantic PIRI, 2010). - These screening levels are applicable only if groundwater is present within 3 metres of ground surface. - There is no screening level for F3 and F4 as these fractions are considered insufficiently soluble to migrate to groundwater from soil.

-Table 3a:Tier 1 Surface Water and Groundwater Ecological Screening Levels for the Protection of Freshwater and Marine Aquatic Life (mg/L)
+Table 3a: Tier 1 Petroleum Hydrocarbon Surface Water and Groundwater Ecological Screening Levels for the Protection of Freshwater and Marine Aquatic Life (mg/L)